Nopporn Suppipat: Sale of WEH to KPN Group and ensuing litigation

 Almost immediately after leaving Thailand, Suppipat stood down as the CEO of WEH and was replaced by former co-chief executive Emma Collins.
 On June 25, 2015, Suppipat sold his majority stake to KPN Group with the management team of WEH becoming the minority shareholders in the company.

 In 2015, KPN had been accused of mishandling WEH funds, which surfaced after a former company accountant Asama Thanyaphan claimed to have been forced to falsify the accounts to conceal the withdrawals from shareholders.
 KPMG, the external auditor for WEH, resigned shortly afterwards, refusing to endorse the 2015 accounts.
 Grant Thornton was appointed as WEH's auditor and were made aware of all of the allegations.

-In 2018, Suppipat filed a lawsuit in the English High Court against WEH’s chairman Nop Narongdej, the company's top management, and associated parties, alleging a fraudulent conspiracy in the 2015 sale of Suppipat’s shares.
+In 2018, Suppipat filed a lawsuit in the English High Court against WEH's chairman Nop Narongdej, the company's top management, and associated parties, alleging a fraudulent conspiracy in the 2015 sale of Suppipat's shares.
 Suppipat claimed he was pressured to sell his majority stake in WEH at a grossly undervalued price after he fled Thailand in late 2014, and that the buyers colluded to withhold full payment by falsifying documents and transferring assets.
-After a 20-week trial, the High Court (Commercial Court) ruled in Suppipat’s favor in July 2023.
+After a 20-week trial, the High Court (Commercial Court) ruled in Suppipat's favor in July 2023.
 The judgment by Mr. Justice Neil Calver found that Narongdej and 13 other defendants had indeed conspired to deceive Suppipat and prevent him from receiving the true value of his shares.
-At the time of the sale, Suppipat’s stake was valued around US$872 million, yet he was paid only about US$176 million (with a conditional option for later buy-back).
+At the time of the sale, Suppipat's stake was valued around US$872 million, yet he was paid only about US$176 million (with a conditional option for later buy-back).
 The court awarded Suppipat roughly US$900 million in damages (including interest) to compensate for the lost share value.

 As of 2024, WEH operates eight onshore wind farms with a combined capacity of approximately 717 MW.
 The completion of five additional projects by early 2019 (adding 450 MW to an existing 270 MW base) made it the largest wind power producer in Thailand and Southeast Asia.
 WEH continues to expand its renewable energy portfolio and aims to reach about 1,500 MW of capacity by 2027 through new projects and acquisitions.

+In 2026, Suppipat divested all his interest in WEH to UK-based investor Habour.